comtravo/comtravo.github.io/_posts/2019-09-05-vpc_peering_to_transient_vpcs.md

 An ideal setup would have a minimal attack surface and be easy to manage.
 The complexity of the setup should not increase as the number of environments increases.
 Luckily, AWS  [announced](https://aws.amazon.com/blogs/aws/new-use-an-aws-transit-gateway-to-simplify-your-network-architecture/) just that last year!
 A new VPC feature called [Transit Gateways (TGW)](https://aws.amazon.com/transit-gateway/).

 In this architecture, all VPCs connect to a central *"router"* called a Transit Gateway.
 When all VPCs connect to the transit gateway, they could potentially access each other if their routing rules and security groups allow it.
-Furthermore, transit gateways can be shared across multiple accounts within the same organization, different organization, or account.
+Furthermore, Transit Gateways can be shared across multiple accounts within the same organization, different organization, or account.
 So it really doesn't matter which account or accounts the VPCs are in.

 Resources from one AWS account can be shared across other accounts through a new AWS service called [Resource Access Manager (RAM)](https://aws.amazon.com/ram/).